Temporary Work Locations & Commuting Expenses Tax Deductions

 Transportation is a travel expense if the temporary work location is outside of the area where the taxpayer lives and it involves overnight stay.

-How do I keep track of my deductible mileage expenses?
+How do I track of mileage expense write offs?